shaikezam/preem/README.md

 ### Reports downloading

-With Preem, user can download test reports with the formats:
+With Preem, user can download test reports with the following formats (via the constructure):
-   - Preem.CONSTANTS.DOWNLAODFORMAT.JSON - "JSON"
+   - **Preem.CONSTANTS.DOWNLAODFORMAT.JSON** - "JSON"
-   - Preem.CONSTANTS.DOWNLAODFORMAT.XML - "XML"
+   - **Preem.CONSTANTS.DOWNLAODFORMAT.XML** - "XML"
 In the future, HTML format will be available.

 ## API